Creating a Transfer of Retention Plan for Orthodontists in Your Network

 Your discussion should include:

 - Does the ortho treatment fee include a defined period after active treatment that retention will be monitored?
 If so, how long?
-If a patient wishes to have retainers monitored after this defined period, what fees are incurred?
+If a patient wants to have retainers monitored after this defined period, what fees are incurred?

 - What type/types of retention do they prefer?